Science in Support of Adaptation Planning for Climate Variability and Coastal Hazard Vulnerability in the Chesapeake Bay

 The Chesapeake Bay is the largest estuary in the United States, with a total of 11,684 miles of shoreline along the bay and its tributaries.
 For over a century, the bay and its watershed have provided people with valuable ecosystem services.
 The history, culture, and economy of communities in this region are deeply intertwined with the Chesapeake Bay and its watershed.
 Climate and coastal hazard impacts could threaten the fishing, tourism, property, and shipping industries of the Chesapeake Bay, which generate $60 billion annually.
 Understanding the vulnerabilities of communities along the bay to climate and coastal hazard impacts—like sea level rise, coastal erosion, and increased frequency of severe storms—requires an integrated approach.
-The tools and information we are generating through this project will improve the community’s resilience to a changing climate as well as other coastal hazards.
+The tools and information we generated through this project will improve community resilience to a changing climate as well as other coastal hazards.

-What We Are Doing
+What We Did

-We are evaluating the vulnerability of a community in the Chesapeake Bay region to the localized impacts of climate variability and change and other coastal hazards.
-To accomplish this, we are first developing a set of appropriate indicators, then gathering and analyzing existing social, ecological, and climate data to characterize the selected community.
-We will compile the findings into information products for the community.
+First, we evaluated the vulnerability of the Town of Oxford and Talbot County, Maryland in the Chesapeake Bay region to the localized impacts of climate variability and other coastal hazards.
+To accomplish this, we first developed a set of appropriate indicators, then gathered and analyzed existing social, structural, and ecological data in conjunction with selected flood risks to characterize the selected community.
+The vulnerability indicators spanned the following areas:

-Related Regions of Study: Chesapeake Bay, Maryland
+Regions of Study: Chesapeake Bay, Delaware, Maryland